Robust and Scalable Bayes via a Median of Subset Posterior Measures: Introduction

 \subsection{Discussion of related work}

 A. Dasgupta remarks that (see the discussion following \cite{Berger1994An-overview-of-00}): ``Exactly what constitutes a study of Bayesian robustness is of course impossible to define.''
 The popular definition (which also indicates the main directions of research in this area) is due to J. Berger \citep{Berger1994An-overview-of-00}: ``Robust Bayesian analysis is the study of the sensitivity of Bayesian answers to uncertain inputs.
 These uncertain inputs are typically the model, prior distribution, or utility function, or some combination thereof.''
 Outliers are typically accommodated by either employing heavy-tailed likelihoods (e.g., \cite{Svensen2005Robust-Bayesian00}) or by attempting to identify and remove them as a first step (as in \cite{Box1968A-Bayesian-appr00} or \cite{Bayarri1994Robust-Bayesian00}).
 The usual assumption in the Bayesian literature is that the distribution of the outliers can be modeled (e.g., using a $t$-distribution, contamination by a larger variance parametric distribution, etc).
 In this paper, we instead bypass the need to place a model on the outliers and do not require their removal prior to analysis.
-We also present evidence of robustness to model misspecification, see section \ref{sec:missp}.
+We base inference on the \emph{median posterior}, whose robustness can be formally and precisely quantified in terms of concentration properties around the true delta measure under the potential influence of outliers and contaminations of arbitrary nature.